 As of January 5, 2021 this COVID-19 surveillance website no longer includes ED and EMS respiratory-illness charts.
 To view data on respiratory-illness surveillance visit the Marin Flu Surveillance Data webpage.

 - For best viewing options across most devices select the "Full Screen" icon in the very bottom right hand corner of each dashboard.

 - Adjusting the Date slider above charts will modify the date range in the view; move the date sliders to the right or left with a mouse.
 This allows users to zoom into smaller periods of time.

 - To highlight particular features (lines/bars) in the charts, select an item in the legend either by clicking it with a mouse or tabbing to it and pressing the Spacebar.

 - To see the data behind each chart select the "Download" icon in the bottom right of the dashboard and select "Crosstab", then select the specific chart of interest.
 Full datasets are linked below each dashboard, directing the user to Marin County's Open Data Portal.
 Another way to see a data table is to tab to put focus on a chart and then press Enter.

 Every attempt has been made to enable the data visualizations accessible for keyboard navigation and screen readers.
 Tableau provides specific keyboard navigation instructions on their website.
-If you have a disability and need assistance with the information on this page, use the COVID-19 contact form to submit your access questions or call the COVID-19 call line at 415-473-7191 (711 for CA Relay).
+If you have a disability and need assistance with the information on this page, use the COVID-19 contact form to submit your access questions or call the state COVID-19 CA Hotline (833)422-4255.